 Before enrolling online please note:

-- Must have a stable internet connection using Firefox or Chrome browsers, don't use any other browser or you will have issues.
-This can be done on a computer or tablet!
+- Must have a stable internet connection using Firefox or Chrome browsers.
+(Use of other browsers can be more challenging) Enrollment can be completed on a computer or tablet!

 - Must have a valid email address to create a family account (contact the Extension office if you do not have email).
 Do not create a new account if re-enrolling.